thi-ng/umbrella/packages/hdom2020/README.md

 ## About

-Experimental exploration for a new [@thi.ng/hdom](https://github.com/thi-ng/umbrella/tree/develop/packages/hdom) w/ entirely new largely reactive, diff-less approach.
+Experimental exploration for a new [@thi.ng/hdom](https://github.com/thi-ng/umbrella/tree/feature/hdom2020/packages/hdom) w/ entirely new, largely reactive & diff-less approach.
 WARNING: Your existing code WILL break!.

 ### Status